Have you just opened up your hot tub’s cover to find a thick layer of foam?

 1. Test your water

-If your hot tub’s chemistry is totally unbalanced across the board, your best bet is usually emptying, cleaning, and refilling your spa (more on that in just a bit).
+If your hot tub’s chemistry is unbalanced across the board, your best bet is usually emptying, cleaning, and refilling your spa (more on that in just a bit).

 If they’re not too bad – and your hot tub isn’t too foamy – it can be worth adjusting your hot tub’s chemicals and seeing if that does the trick.
 Pay special attention to the calcium hardness and TDS levels if you choose to go this route, as these are the most common causes of a foamy hot tub.